Ladav/weatherly-NODE-API/README.md

 It is for the Server use.
 Weatherly is currently deployed on [heroku](https://www.heroku.com/) cloud.

 #### `Test or Try`
-Weatherly provide a basic UI for the client to test the app. [test](https://ladav-weatherly.herokuapp.com/)
+Weatherly provide's a basic UI to the client to test the application. [test](https://ladav-weatherly.herokuapp.com/)

 ## UI